 You can choose to donate your body for research.
 The final decision to accept your body for research or education purposes might not take place until after your death.
 If your body is accepted your next of kin might then need to fill out some forms.
 These forms might ask questions, such as how long your body can be used for.

 You might want to discuss with your family whether your body should be returned to them for a private funeral.
 Or you could choose to have a memorial service instead.
 Most funeral directors will be able to help you with this.

 Instead, the medical school receiving your body can arrange for a cremation, which your close family can attend.

-As well as speaking to your medical team about donating your body, you can get advice from the Professor of Anatomy at the nearest medical school or from:
+Speak to your medical team about donating your body.
+You can also get advice from your nearest medical school or from The Human Tissue Authority.